Programmer’s Guide

 Field Defaults

-When adding a custom field it can also be assigned a default value:
+A custom field can be given a default value:

 class ReportJob < RocketJob::Job